appsparkler/study/web/performance/maximiliano/class.md

         - data images, BTF content, other JS files, other responsive web-design needs
     - critical npm tool by Addy Osmani - to create a critical HTML page.

+## improving recurrent user performance
+- the cache - resources store in browser storage for retrieving later.
+    - first the browser looks for the resource in the cache - if its not available it makes the request
+    - it reads the cache HTTP headers such as `Expire` (absolute expiration) or `Cache-Control: max-age` (relative expiration).
+If no cache headers are sent, the browser has an algorithm based on the date of the file.
+So that the browser doesn't use an algorithm for cache expiry, WE MUST ALWAYS include cache headers.
+    - ETags - another complex way to manage cache
+    - Scenarios
+        - if cache is not expired - the browser takes it from the cache immediately
+        - if is in cache, not expired
+            - the browser doesn't delete it
+            - the browser makes a conditional HTTP request to the server with `If-Modified-Since` header.
+            - if that resource didn't change, it will respond with `304 - Not Modified` and new cache headers
+            - it it did change, the sever makes a new response with the new resource and headers
+    - learn how to set cache policies on server or CDN
+    - static assets must be cached with a far future expiration
+-